 The problem and the difference between a marathon goal and an SEO Goal is the "finish line" is moving in SEO.

-This line moves as more people enter into competition.
-New websites, or current sites engaging in seo efforts, start ranking for keywords you are using or want to use.
+This line moves as more people enter into the competition.
+New websites, or current sites engaging in SEO efforts, start ranking for keywords you are using or want to use.
 They are creating new content or other conditions on the web take effect, improving their website ranks over your website.
 All of these sites, using keywords, we umbrella under "competitors".

 We want to unpack who these competitors are.

 So you're up for SEO work and you have a solid idea of where you want to go, now you need to identify your competition.
 You do a few checks and you see a few websites that have no direct competition, but they are using the words you want!